 Position: Associate Director of Sports Medicine

 Alma Maters: James Madison University (B.S.)- 2008; Virginia Tech University (M.S.ed)- 2010

 Hometown: Lynchburg, Virginia

-Emily Hutcherson enters her ninth year at Florida State and her seventh season with the Seminole women’s basketball team.
+Emily Hutcherson enters her tenth year at Florida State and her ninth season with the Seminole women’s basketball team.
 She previously worked with the women’s volleyball team at FSU from 2010-2012.
 While working with volleyball, Emily had the opportunity to travel with the team to San Antonio for the Final Four at the end of the 2011 season.

 Emily is a 2008 graduate of James Madison University in Harrisonburg, Va., where she earned a B.S. in Athletic Training, and a 2010 graduate of Virginia Tech in Blacksburg, Va, where she earned a M.S.Ed in Health and Physical Education, with a concentration in Sports Medicine.

 Emily enjoys living in Tallahassee, and spending her free time with friends and family.

 Position: Coordinator of Insurance and Risk Management